 All students are required to take four written exams.
 The goal of qualifying examinations is to acquire and demonstrate breadth of knowledge, ability to think critically in these areas, and ability to reflect deeply about issues and thinkers.
-The Student must have completed coursework, language requirements, 0-unit intensive course (Resources and Documentation and Teaching Skills for Doctoral Students), and the interreligious requirement before taking their qualifying exams.
+The student must have completed coursework, language requirements, 0-unit intensive course (Resources and Documentation and Teaching Skills for Doctoral Students), and the interreligious requirement before taking their qualifying exams.
 Written exams are followed approximately one week later by a two-hour oral examination.
 The first hour of the oral exam is devoted to the student's written examinations, and the second hour is devoted to their dissertation proposal.
-Each exam is proctored by the Registrar's Office and is limited to four hours' time.
-Students may not consult notes, books, or online resources during these timed examinations.
-The reading list and sample questions for each exam will be determined in dialogue between student and examining professor for that exam.
-It is the student's responsibility to work out an agreement on a reading list (normally 15-20 books per exam) and examination questions in sufficient time to prepare for the exam.
+The reading list and topic for each exam will be determined in dialogue between student and examining professor for that exam.
+It is the student's responsibility to work out an agreement on a reading list (normally 15-20 books per exam) in sufficient time to prepare for the exam.
 Although all exams will be distributed to all committee members, the examining professor has primary responsibility for composing and grading each exam.

-Up to two (three only in special circumstances) of the written exams may take the form of a 35 to 40- page paper.
-This paper may not have been written previously for coursework, conference presentation, or publication, and it is not meant to be used as a chapter of the dissertation.
-Like sit-down exams, a qualifying paper must display breadth of knowledge of the specified field and major authors and ideas within it, not the narrow focus of a typical research paper.
-Use of this option must be approved by the Chair of the student's dissertation committee as well as the examiner.
+Exams may not have been written previously for coursework, conference presentation, or publication, and are not meant to be used as a chapter of the dissertation.
+Exams must display breadth of knowledge of the specified field and major authors and ideas within it, not the narrow focus of a typical research paper.